Amazon workers in NYC reject union in a reversal of fortune - The Boston Globe

 Advertisement

-A second labor win could give workers in other Amazon facilities — and at other companies — the motivation they need to launch similar efforts.
-It could also cement the power and influence of the ALU.
+John Logan, director of labor and employment studies at San Francisco State University, said he wasn’t entirely surprised by the union’s loss.
+He believed that the ALU was stretched thin.
+A second union victory would have solidified the union’s position, he said, but the results in many ways were more important to Amazon than the fledgling labor group.

-However, a union loss could mute some of the recent labor celebration and raise questions about whether the first victory was just a fluke.
+“A second defeat could have proved fatal to the company’s efforts to stop the organizing from spreading like wildfire, just as it has done at Starbucks,’’ Logan said.
+But he noted there’s no question that “the ALU’s organizing campaign will continue and that labor activism at Amazon will continue to spread across the country.”

-Regardless of the outcome, it's bound to be a tough road ahead for the ALU.
+Regardless of Monday’s outcome, it was bound to be a tough road ahead for the ALU.
 Amazon has disputed the first election, arguing in a filing with the NLRB that the vote was tainted by organizers and by the board’s regional office in Brooklyn that oversaw the election.
 The company says it wants a redo election, but pro-union experts believe it’s an effort to delay contract negotiations and potentially blunt some of the organizing momentum.
+A separate NLRB regional office in the Southwest will hold a hearing later this month over the company’s objections.

 Meanwhile, the final outcome of a separate union election in Bessemer, Alabama, is still up in the air with 416 outstanding challenged ballots hanging in the balance.
 Hearings to review those ballots are expected to begin in the coming weeks.